An HO5 insurance policy is a type of homeowners insurance policy that provides broader protection and higher coverage limits than the typical options.

 Personal property coverage (coverage for your belongings, like a bike or laptop)

 How you’ll be reimbursed if you file a covered claim

 HO3: Extra coverage for valuable stuff (like engagement rings or art) is added, item by item.

 HO5: Additional coverage for these sort of items is already built in

 Should I get an HO3 policy or an HO5?

-If you have a newer home in a relatively low-risk area with a high value relative to the rest of your state, it would be a good idea to ask your insurer about an HO5 policy.
-If it’s in the same price ballpark as an HO3 policy, it’s definitely worth the investment.
-Otherwise, your basic HO3 homeowners policy should do the trick.
+If you have a newer home in a relatively low-risk area with a high property value relative to the rest of your state, it would be a good idea to ask your insurer about an HO5 policy.
+If it’s in the same price ballpark as an HO3 policy, it may be worth the investment.